-- 1. In each new assisted living facility, doors of resident bathrooms connected to resident bedrooms shall swing into the bedroom. - 2.
-Bedroom and bathroom doors may be equipped with hardware that will permit a resident to lock himself within the room, provided a master key is readily accessible for the staff at a central location. - 3.
-Resident bedroom and other exit access doors in each assisted living facility shall be at least three feet wide.
-Bedroom doors in Family assisted living facilities shall not be less than 32 inches wide. - 4.
-Exterior egress doors except the main entry/exit door, may be equipped with a delayed egress locking system installed in accordance with NFPA 101.
-Other special locking arrangements are permitted only in specialty care assisted living facilities. - 5.
-Exit doors swinging outward shall swing out over a landing having a minimum length and width equal to the door's width at the same level as the floor level, except existing doors shall not have more than a four inch step down.
-Exit doors of Family facilities may swing inward.
+1. In each new specialty care assisted living facility, doors of resident bathrooms connected to resident bedroom shall swing into the bedroom.

+Bedroom and bathroom doors may be equipped 2. with hardware that will permit a resident to lock himself within the room, provided a master key is readily accessible for the staff at a central location.

+Resident bedroom and other exit access 3. doors in specialty care assisted living facility shall be at least three feet wide.

+Exterior egress doors except the main 4. entry/exit door, may be equipped with a delayed eqress locking system installed in accordance with NFPA 101.
+Other exterior egress doors may be arranged to prevent free and unhindered eqress from specialty care assisted living facilities, in accordance with the Special Requirements portion of this section.

+5. Exit doors swinging outward shall swing out over a landing having a minimum length and width equal to the door's width at the same level as the floor level, except existing doors shall not have more than a four inch step down.

-- (m) Ventilation.
-The building shall be well-ventilated at all times to prevent accumulation of objectionable odors.
-Kitchens, laundries, service rooms, toilets, and bathrooms shall be ventilated by windows, gravity vents, or mechanical means as necessary to prevent offensive odors from entering other parts of the facility. - (n) Fire Extinguishers.
-Fire extinguishers shall be provided for each hall, kitchen, and laundry, of type and capacity appropriate to the need. - 1.
-Each fire extinguisher shall receive an annual inspection with maintenance, and recharging when necessary, by a fire equipment servicing representative.
-An annual servicing tag shall be attached to the extinguisher reflecting the name of the servicing company, representative, day, month, and year of maintenance. - 2.
-A visual inspection of each fire extinguisher shall be conducted monthly by designated staff of the facility and documented on the attached extinguisher tag by the designated staff person. - (o) Call System.
-Except in Family facilities, a central electric or electronic call system shall be conveniently provided for each resident, usable in bedrooms and bathrooms.
-The call system shall be certified to meet the applicable Underwriters Laboratories standard. - (p) Manufactured homes/mobile homes are not permitted. - (q) Fireplaces and inserts, shall be inspected and cleaned annually, and shall comply with the currently adopted building code.
-Openings shall be protected with screens, or doors. - (r) Exit marking.
-In Group and Congregate facilities, a sign bearing the word "EXIT" in plain legible block letters shall be placed at each exit.
+Ventilation.
+The building shall be well (m) ventilated at all times to prevent accumulation of objectionable odors.
+Kitchens, laundries, service rooms, toilets, and bathrooms shall be ventilated by windows, gravity vents, or mechanical means as necessary to prevent offensive odors from entering other parts of the facility.

+Fire Extinguishers.
+Fire extinguishers (n) shall be provided for each hall, kitchen, and laundry, of type and capacity appropriate to the need.

+Each fire extinguisher shall receive an 1. annual inspection with maintenance, and recharging when necessary, by a fire equipment servicing representative.
+An annual servicing tag shall be attached to the extinguisher reflecting the name of the servicing company, representative, day, month, and year of maintenance.

+2. A visual inspection of each fire extinguisher shall be conducted monthly by a designated staff of the facility and documented on the attached extinguisher tag by the designated staff person.

+(o) Call System.
+A central electric or electronic call system shall be conveniently provided for each resident, usable in bedrooms and bathrooms.
+The call system shall be certified to meet the applicable Underwriters Laboratories standard.

+(p) Manufactured homes/mobile homes are not permitted.

+(q) Fireplaces and inserts shall be inspected and cleaned annually, and shall comply with the currently adopted building code.
+Openings shall be protected with screens or doors.

+(r) Exit marking.
+In all facilities, a sign bearing the word "EXIT" in plain legible block letters shall be placed at each exit.
 Additional signs shall be placed in corridors and passageways wherever necessary to indicate the direction of exit.
 Letters of signs shall be at least four inches high.
 All exit and directional signs shall be kept clearly legible by continuous internal electric illumination and have battery back-up or emergency power.

-- (s) Heating, Lighting, and other Service Equipment. - 1.
-Central or individual room gas heating systems shall be of the enclosed flame type equipped with automatic flame shut-off control and shall be vented directly to the outside.
-Heating units of any type shall be located to avoid direct contact with any combustible material and shall be maintained in accordance with manufacturer's recommendation. - 2.
-Open flame and portable heaters are prohibited in assisted living facilities.
-This does not apply to a fire place with gas logs protected as noted elsewhere in these rules. - 3.
-Lighting shall be restricted to electricity.
-Electric wiring, motors, and other electrical equipment in all assisted living facilities shall be in accordance with local electrical codes and the NFPA National Electrical Code.
+(s) Heating, Lighting, and other Service Equipment.

+1. Central or individual room gas heating systems shall be of the enclosed flame type equipped with automatic flame shut-off control and shall be vented directly to the outside.
+Heating units of any type shall be located to avoid direct contact with any combustible material and shall be maintained in accordance with manufacturer's recommendation.

+2. Open flame and portable heaters are prohibited in specialty care assisted living facilities.
+This does not apply to a fire place with gas logs protected as noted elsewhere in these rules.

+3. Lighting shall be restricted to electricity.
+Electric wiring, motors, and other electrical equipment in all specialty care assisted living facilities shall be in accordance with local electrical codes and the NFPA National Electrical Code.